The dunnock may look like quite a dull bird, but it has a fascinating sex life.

 In other hosts, the cuckoo egg matches that of the host.
 However, this is not the case with dunnocks and the cuckoo egg looks very different from the bright blue egg of the dunnock.

 You’d think that the dunnock would notice a strange egg and get rid of it, but they are very rarely rejected.
-This suggests that dunnocks are a relatively recent host that has not evolved a response to this act of parasitism.
+This suggests that dunnocks are a relatively recent host that hasn’t evolved a response to this act of parasitism.

 This doesn’t seem to be affecting dunnocks as they can rear two or three broods in a season, which is good news for the declining cuckoo.